 Surprisingly, one of the most common questions asked by those with a snoring problem is “Are there any surgery options for people who snore?”.
 While surgery is certainly an option for those who have a severe snoring issue, it should be considered as a last resort when all else fails.
 In most cases, doctors will only perform such surgeries if snoring is tied to a sleep-related breathing disorder such as sleep apnea.

 There are a few different types of surgeries that your doctor may suggest when it comes to dealing with a severe snoring problem.
 Some methods involve the removal of excess tissues while other methods stiffen or shrink problematic areas such as the uvula or soft palate.
 Below are a list of common surgeries and a brief description of each.

-- Tonsillectomy/adenoidectomy: In cases where enlarged tonsils or adenoids are causing a breathing obstruction, a Tonsillectomy or Andenoidectomy may be preformed.
-The tonsils are lymphoid tissue that are located at the root of the tongue while adenoids are also lymphoid tissue that are located behind the nasal passage.
+- Tonsillectomy/adenoidectomy: In cases where enlarged tonsils or adenoids are causing a breathing obstruction, a Tonsillectomy or Adenoidectomy may be performed.
+The tonsils are lymphoid tissue that is located at the root of the tongue while adenoids are also lymphoid tissue that is located behind the nasal passage.
 Both the tonsils and adenoids are commonly removed during the same procedure.
 These procedures are conducted under general anesthesia and the recovery period is typically between 1-2 weeks.